oVirt/ovirt-site/source/release/3.3.1/index.html.md

  - Creating a new VM, the "Virtual Disk" configuration never updates that the new disk was created.
  - [rhevm] Webadmin - Tags - Create new tag reveals two new tabs - Provider & VM Interface Profiles
  - Audit logs must be added to guest alignment feature.
+ - [Admin Portal] OS type is wrong when importing VM with RHEV origin from an export domain
  - [engine-backend] [external-provider] disk gets stuck in 'Locked' state when importing an image which had been deleted from glance
  - Uninformative error message when trying to do disk alignment on disk that has snapshots while VM is running.
  - gluster - deactivate UFO/SWIFT on cluster for 3.3